 Staff should not pass on confidential and nonpublic information outside of their institution.
 Such information includes discussions with unrelated parties concerning their trades, their trading positions, or the firm's position.
+It is also inappropriate to disclose, or to request others to disclose, information relating to a counterparty's involvement in a transaction except to the extent required by law.
 Institutions should develop policies and procedures governing the internal distribution of confidential information.